 Section 3 of the Parks Act makes the purpose of any Park pretty clear, and one of the highest mandates is protection of flora and fauna.
 Yes, recreation is a purpose, too, but it takes a back seat to protection.
 So Parks spends a LOT of time creating park management plans, and the one for BVWPP is merged with the other protected areas in the Bow Valley.
 Routes and trails — even those stamped down by 10,000 feet — that are in contravention of this management plan can and will be closed.
 So… it’s complicated.
 But no, you can’t legally build your own trails anywhere.

 There is much controversy about the construction of new and illegal bike trails in the wildlife corridors around Canmore (remember: no trails in a wildlife corridor unless specifically approved by the Minister).
 But outside of this, unofficial routes pop up all over the place.
-The G8 and Horseshoe Loop areas on the north east side of Canmore, for instance, are a rabbit warren of unofficial routes, and every unofficial route listed above (including West Wind Pass) falls into this category.
+The Horseshoe Loop area on the north east side of Canmore, for instance, are a rabbit warren of unofficial routes, and every unofficial route listed above (including West Wind Pass) falls into this category.